mobcoc/woocommerce_printadresslabel/readme.txt

 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Print invoices and delivery notes for WooCommerce orders.
+Print Adress Label for WooCommerce orders.

 == Description ==

-You can print out invoices and delivery notes for the [WooCommerce](http://wordpress.org/plugins/woocommerce/) orders.
+You can Print Adress Label for the [WooCommerce](http://wordpress.org/plugins/woocommerce/) orders.
 You can edit the Company/Shop name, Company/Shop postal address and also add personal notes, conditions/policies (like a refund policy) and a footer imprint.

 The plugin adds a new side panel on the order page to allow shop administrators to print out the invoice or delivery note.
 Registered customers can also can also print their order with a button that is added to the order screen.

 = Features =

-* Print invoices and delivery notes via the side panel on the "Order Edit" page
+* Print Adress Label via the side panel on the "Order Edit" page
-* Quickly print invoices and delivery notes on the "Orders" page
+* Quickly Print Adress Label on the "Orders" page
-* Bulk print invoices and delivery notes
+* Bulk Print Adress Label
 * Customers can print an invoice on the "My Account" and "Order Details" page
 * Add a company address, a logo and many other information to the invoice and delivery note
 * Intelligent invoice and delivery note template system with hooks and functions.php support